crossproduct/nxpt/README.md

 nxpt
 ====

-A provisioning tool to flash, restore, and various other provisioning functions on Android based hardware.
+A CLI tool to flash, restore, and various other provisioning functions on Android based hardware.